OrangeFox86/DreamcastControllerUsbPico/README.md

 Each word is 32 bits in length, transmitted in little-endian order.
 The most significant bit of each byte transmits first.
 This means that the most significant bit of the least significant byte of each word transmits first.

+When ASCII text is transmitted, the most significant byte is the first character of the 4 character sequence in each word.
+On a system that uses little-endian memory storage like the pico, each word needs to be flipped before parsing the payload as a character array.

 ### Frame Word

 The following is how a frame word is broken down into its 4 parts.